Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Experiments and Results

-\textbf{Inference time.} Regardless of the underlying framework \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018}, similar to Ristea \etal~\cite{Ristea-CVPR-2022}, we add only one instance of SSMCTB, usually replacing the penultimate convolutional layer.
+Regardless of the underlying framework \cite{Barbalau-ARXIV-2022, Zavrtanik-ICCV-2021, Schulter-ECCV-2022, Georgescu-TPAMI-2021, Liu-ICCV-2021, Park-CVPR-2020, Liu-CVPR-2018,He-CVPR-2022,Vasu-ICCV-2023,Wang-ICDM-2022}, similar to Ristea \etal~\cite{Ristea-CVPR-2022}, we add only one instance of SSMCTB, usually replacing the penultimate convolutional layer.
 Considering that the channel attention from SSPCAB is replaced with a channel-wise transformer block in SSMCTB, we might expect a slightly higher processing time.
 To assess the amount of extra time added by SSMCTB, we present the running times before and after integrating SSPCAB and SSMCTB into two state-of-the-art frameworks \cite{Liu-CVPR-2018,Georgescu-TPAMI-2021} in Table~\ref{tab_inference_time}.
 For both baseline models, the time added by SSMCTB is at most $0.1$ ms higher than the time taken by SSPCAB.
 Moreover, the computational time of SSMCTB does not exceed a difference of $0.4$ ms with respect to the original baselines.
-Hence, we consider that the accuracy gains brought by SSMCTB outweigh the marginal running time expansions reported in Table~\ref{tab_inference_time}.
+Another important question is how does the 3D version of SSMCTB impact the running time.
+To answer this question, we take the DRAEM model \cite{Zavrtanik-ICCV-2021} and measure the running time before and after adding the 3D SSMCTB.
+The reported time measurements show that the running time increase due to the 3D SSMCTB is still marginal, being around $0.2$ ms. Hence, the processing delays caused by the introduction of the 2D or 3D SSMCTB versions are within the same range.
+In summary, we consider that the accuracy gains brought by SSMCTB outweigh the marginal running time expansions reported in Table~\ref{tab_inference_time}.